 Strengths are internal attributes that give your business a competitive edge.
 Examples could include:

-- A distinctive brand that customers trust
+- A distinctive brand or reputation that clients trust

 - A stable financial base with access to investment capital